National Youth Council of Ireland

 The member organisations include a wide variety of youth organisations active at a national level and include youth club organisations, Scouting and Guiding or similar uniformed youth organisations, youth wings of political parties, Irish language youth organisations, and various other single issue and specialist youth groups.

 NYCI is a member of the European apex organisation for youth organisations and councils called the European Youth Forum YFJ.

-The NYCI publish a newsletter called Clár na nÓg on a monthly basis.
+The NYCI publish a monthly newsletter called Clár na nÓg.

 Board

 The board consists of a president, vice president, treasurer and 15 ordinary board members.
-They are:
+As of February 2024, they were: